John Kilner: Awards

 Kilner received an Educator of the Year Award from the national Christian Medical and Dental Associations; the international Paul Ramsey Award for Exemplary Achievement in the Field of Bioethics from the Center for Bioethics & Culture Network; and a Book of the Year award from Christianity Today for Dignity and Destiny.
+In his honor, Trinity International University established the "John F. Kilner Lectures in Bioethics" in March, 2019; and The Center for Bioethics & Human Dignity established the "Kilner Student Mentorship Fund" in July, 2019.